DataDog/documentation/content/en/agent/autodiscovery/integrations.md

 {{< tabs >}}
 {{% tab "File" %}}

 Storing templates as local files and mounting them inside the containerized Agent doesn't require an external service or a specific orchestration platform.
 The downside is that you have to restart your Agent containers each time you change, add, or remove templates.
-The Agent looks for Autodiscovery templates in the mounted `/conf.d` directory, which contains default templates for the following checks: [Apache][1], [Consul][2], [CouchDB][3], [Couchbase][4], [Elasticsearch][5], [Etcd][6], [Kubernetes_state][7], [Kube_dns][8], [Kube_proxy][9], [Kyototycoon][10], [Memcached][11], [Redis][12], [Riak][13].
+The Agent looks for Autodiscovery templates in the mounted `/conf.d` directory, which contains default templates for the following checks: [Apache][1], [Consul][2], [CouchDB][3], [Couchbase][4], [Elasticsearch][5], [Etcd][6], [Kubernetes_state][7], [Kube_dns][8], [Kube_proxy][9], [Kyototycoon][10], [Memcached][11], [Redis][12], and [Riak][13].

 Since v6.2.0 (and v5.24.0), the default templates use the default port for the monitored software, instead of auto-detecting it.
 If you need to use a different port, provide a custom Autodiscovery template either in [Docker container labels](?tab=docker-labels) or [Kubernetes pod annotations](?tab=kubernetes-annotations).

-These integration templates may suit you in basic cases, but if you need to customize your Datadog Integration configurations: such as enabling extra options, using different container identifiers, or using Template Variables indexing, you have to write your own auto-configuration files and use them with the Datadog Containerized Agent.
+These integration templates may suit you in basic cases, but if you need to customize your Datadog integration configurations—such as enabling extra options, using different container identifiers, or using Template Variables indexing— you have to write your own auto-configuration files and use them with the Datadog Containerized Agent.
 To do this:

 1. Create a `autodiscovery.d/<INTEGRATION_NAME>.d/conf.yaml` file on your host with your custom auto-configuration in it.
 2. Mount this file inside the `conf.d/<INTEGRATION_NAME>.d/` folder of the containerized Agent.
-Note that on Kubernetes your can add them [using ConfigMaps][14].
+Note that on Kubernetes, you can add them [using ConfigMaps][14].

 Your auto-configuration file should have the following format: